 The painting from 1963 available at the gallery is also close, in terms of date, size, technique and composition to the Composition Monochrome also at the Centre Pompidou which was bought by the French state as early as 1965.

 Both of these artworks have a monochromatic background against which a humanoid figure is placed, outlined in black.
 This outline which allows the shape to be distinguished from the background in this monochromatic composition is reminiscent of the ancient technique of wall frescoes.
-Matta knew Leonardo da Vinci’s theory, for whom the contemplation of “walls soiled with many stains or made with multi-coloured stones, with the idea of imagining a few scenes” became a source of inspiration for creating “landscapes”, “battles”, “figures”.
+The painter Roberto Matta knew Leonardo da Vinci’s theory, for whom the contemplation of “walls soiled with many stains or made with multi-coloured stones, with the idea of imagining a few scenes” became a source of inspiration for creating “landscapes”, “battles”, “figures”.
 The figures in Matta’s Earths, seem in fact to stand out against a wall, like stains to which the outlines created by the artist give meaning.

 From the Psychological Morphologies to the Historical Morphologies: the Earth holds in itself its space and time, applied onto a rough canvas it thus becomes the privileged language of engagement.